Kamal Hossain: Bangladeshi political career

-Hossain was also appointed as energy minister.
+Hossain was also appointed energy minister.
 The 1973 oil crisis began to push developing countries like Bangladesh to explore their own oil and gas reserves.
 There was speculation of large reserves in the Bay of Bengal.
 Hossain began to study the legal reforms needed for Bangladesh to launch a hydrocarbon industry.
 40 foreign companies applied to explore the bay.
 Under Hossain's tenure in the ministry, Petrobangla was established.
 Hossain drafted the Bangladesh Petroleum Act after studying the laws of Malaysia and Indonesia.
 The new law replaced colonial laws and introduced the Production Sharing Contract for multinational energy firms in the country.

 Hossain offered to resign on several occasions because of pressure due to the Awami League's lobbying activities.
 However, he continued to serve in Mujib's cabinet, even after the creation of the one party system of BAKSAL that lasted for 6 months between January and August 1975, until the assassination of Sheikh Mujibur Rahman on 15 August 1975.
 At the time of the Mujib's killing, Hossain was visiting Yugoslavia on a bilateral visit.
 He refused invitations to join the martial law government.
 Fearing for his life and rejecting calls to return, he moved to Oxford University for a period of teaching and research.

 On BAKSAL, Hossain has said "Till 1971 I had not seen any differences between Mujib Bhai (the friend) and Bangabandhu (the leader).
 After 1972, he became the head of state.
 But, he never was both the head of the state and head of the party simultaneously.
 That change came later during the formation of BAKSAL.
 And that happened in a very complex situation.
 Through what dynamics he (Mujib) changed I cannot understand".

 The next government, which assumed power after Mujib's killing, functioned as a junta for 3 years headed by a Chief Martial Law Administrator.
 In 1979, President Ziaur Rahman (who was army chief during the junta) restored multiparty politics, promoted free markets and pursued pro-Western, anti-Communist policies.
 The 1979 Bangladeshi general election restored the country's parliament.
 Hossain returned to Bangladesh in the late 1970s during this period of political liberalization.

 In 1981, Hossain was instrumental in orchestrating Sheikh Hasina's return to Bangladesh from her exile in India (Hasina and Sheikh Rehana could not return to the country since their family's murder in 1975).
 He contested the 1981 Bangladeshi presidential election as the Awami League's candidate.
 He lost to then incumbent Justice Abdus Sattar, who had been acting president after the assassination of Ziaur Rahman.
 Within a year of the election, Sattar was deposed by the military during the 1982 Bangladesh coup d'état.
 At the time of President Hussain Muhammad Ershad's downfall in 1990, Hossain played a leading role in drawing up the Three-Alliance Roadmap for the restoration of parliamentary democracy after 15 years of presidential government.
 He was also involved in making the then chief justice Shahabuddin Ahmed the head of the transitional government.